Put a Stop to Unwanted Junk Mail

 Sweepstakes

-Sure, entering Publisher’s Clearing House can be fun, but they’re also another source of junk mail.
+Sure, entering Publisher’s Clearing House can be fun, but it’s also another source of junk mail.
 And they likely share your information, too.
-To opt out, contact Publishers Clearing House onlinevia email, or by mail to Consumer & Privacy Affairs, Publishers Clearing House, 300 Jericho Quadrangle #300 Jericho, NY 11753.
+To opt-out, contact Publishers Clearing House onlineemail, or by mail at Consumer & Privacy Affairs, Publishers Clearing House, 300 Jericho Quadrangle #300 Jericho, NY 11753.

 Keeping Junk Mail Out of Your Mailbox